Category Archives: Modena Royals

 Exterior of the Capuchin Church in Vienna (Cloister on left, Church in middle, Imperial Crypt on right); Credit – © Susan Flantzer

 Francesco V, the former Duke of Modena and Reggio, died at the age of 56, on November 20, 1875, in Vienna, Austria.
-He was buried in the Imperial Crypt in Vienna, Austria.
+He was buried in the Imperial Crypt at the Capuchin Church in Vienna, Austria.
 Francesco left his fortune to his first cousin twice removed Archduke Franz Ferdinand of Austria, whose assassination in 1914 was one of the causes of World War I, on the condition that he use the title Archduke of Austria-Este.
 Francesco’s wife Adelgunde survived him by thirty-nine years, dying on October 28, 1914, at the age of 91.
 She was buried with her husband at the Imperial Crypt in Vienna.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.